MetExplore/miom/docs/index.md

 pip install miom
 ```

-You can also install it with the following command to include the interfaces for [Gurobi](https://www.gurobi.com/downloads) and [Mosek](https://www.mosek.com/downloads/):
+You can also install it with the following command to include the interfaces for [Gurobi](https://www.gurobi.com/downloads) and [Mosek](https://www.mosek.com/downloads/) (note that you need a valid license for the solvers):

 ```
 pip install miom[all]